 - Remote Control: Some models include a remote control that allows you to adjust temperature settings from across the room.
-On a chilly night this can be especially convenient.
+On a chilly night, while you are resting your back on your recliner chair, this can be especially convenient.

 - Aesthetics: There is a huge range of choice available in the shape and color of space heaters.
 Propane burning devices are generally less attractive than their electric cousins.
 Tower shaped heaters are popular, and you’ll also find some that look like fire places or old-fashioned radiators.

 - Lasko: Lasko is a huge name in the world of space heaters.
 Among their selection, you’ll find a huge variety of shape, styles, power levels and prices.
 Many of their machines have extra features like oscillation and digital thermostat displays.
 They’re a standard in the industry and a good place to start when shopping.